petzval/btferret/README.md

 outbuf[0] = 'D';
 outbuf[1] = 10;
 write_node(1,outbuf,2);
-    // no reply programmed
+    // no reply programmed, so nothing to read
-    // wait for disconnection procedure initiated by server wait_for_disconnect();
+    // Wait for disconnection procedure initiated by server
+    // because it returned SERVER_EXIT from its callback wait_for_disconnect();

 ```

-## 3-7 Broadcast to all mesh servers
+## 3-8 Broadcast to all mesh servers

 There must be at least two Pis listed as MESH type in devices.txt.